 Another personal favorite, the Narrows is one of the most famous trails in the United States, and for good reason.
 This unique hiking trail involves trekking through one of the best slot canyons in Utah and through a river of running water.

-Hiking the Narrows with kids is not only possible, it is a lot of fun for the entire family!
+Hiking the Narrows with kids is not only possible, it is a lot of fun for the entire family and worthy of any Utah bucket list!
 This in-and-out hike can be as long or as short as you would like.
 Once you, or your kids, feel like they’ve gone far enough, you can turn around.